Medborgaretest.

 What happens if you fail the test?

 There is no limit to how many times you can take the test.
 If you do not pass on the first attempt you can register again and try once more.
-Medborgaretest.se helps you identify exactly which subjects you need to practice more, so each attempt is better prepared.
+Medborgaretest.se helps you identify exactly which chapters you need to practice more, so each attempt is better prepared.

 Is the test in Swedish?